 What is the program?

-On Saturday, May 4, the American Civil War Museum is planning a day to celebrate the grand opening of its new museum building and exhibits.* As part of that program, ACWM wants to highlight some of the most interesting work of the next generation of writers, communicators, and thinkers of Civil War era history/public history by organizing a pop-up talk series of emerging professionals.
-Each selected emerging professional will deliver a short (15-20 minute) and informal talk plus Q&A with a general public audience.
-ACWM will select 8 total applicants to present throughout the day at the Museum.
+On Saturday, May 4, 2019, the American Civil War Museum celebrates the grand opening of its new museum building and exhibits.
+As part of that program, the ACWM will highlight some of the most interesting work of the next generation of writers, communicators, and thinkers of Civil War era history/public history with a series lightning talks by emerging professionals in their field.
+Over the winter, ACWM staff reviewed many applications and selected eight individuals in the early phases of their careers who represented a blend of compelling scholarship and communication skills.

-Questions?
 Please contact Stephanie Arduini, Director of Education at firstname.lastname@example.org or 804.649.1861 ext.
-124.
+120.